 Who are washer dryers suited to?

-Because of their lower capacity (the drying component typically holds about half of the capacity of the washer), washer dryer combos are ideally suited to people who live alone, to small households, or to people who live in units or apartments, where space is at a premium.
+Because of their smaller capacity (the drying component typically holds about half the capacity of the washer), washer dryer combos are ideally suited to small households, or to people who live in small units or apartments, where space is at a premium.
 This is why you usually see them in hotels!

 How energy efficient are washer dryers?